daneoj/Doomers_RayCast_API/index.md

 - Returns viewport array.

 getFOV()
+- Returns the total angle that raycasts will be performed between (higher number = wider FOV)

 setFOV(fov)
-- Gets/Sets total angle that raycasts will be performed between (higher number = wider FOV)
+- Sets total angle that raycasts will be performed between (higher number = wider FOV)

 getResolution()
+- Returns the number of raycasts that will be performed (we do X raycasts from left to right, along the horizon line (Raycasting method does not support height)

 setResolution(res)
-- Gets/Sets the number of raycasts that will be performed (we do X raycasts from left to right, along the horizon line (Raycasting method does not support height)
+- Sets the number of raycasts that will be performed

 setRayCasterAngle(rot)
 - Sets the direction that the camera is facing. (the direction raycasts will originate from)